 AFC Wimbledon: Club Profile

-From the fallout of the ‘other’ Dons’ move to MK, the rise of the ‘new’ Dons has been a tale of romance for many.
+From the fallout of the ‘other’ Dons’ move to MK, the recent rise of AFC Wimbledon offers a tale of romance for many football fans.
 MK Dons‘ relegation to League Two in 2018 was a huge waypoint in that journey; the point at which the balance shifted.
-And, now, AFC Wimbledon are closing in on a return to their spiritual home in the London Borough of Merton to boot.
+And now the ‘new’ Dons are back in their spirtual home at Plough Lane with their new 9,300 capacity ground in the London Borough of Merton.
+It’s been a long journey home.

 - Jack Goodchild Way